rachelcluke/mixology-society/README.md

 Additional Notes:

 - I have intentionally imported the fonts in the css file and not index.html as it saved some space in the html file and as this is a static website, the slightly longer loading time is not critical.

+- Backup fonts (sans-serif) have been put in place, in case the custom fonts used are not available.

 - There is a 'double reset' in the css file.
 It simplifies calculate rem unit as I no longer need to think in scale factor of 1.6 but 10 instead.